It was in the early 80s and 90s when digital art laid the foundation for computer graphics as we know them today.

 5. Hit-film Pro

-The editing capabilities and one-time payment policy made Hit-film pro the best alternative tool having the same features as Aftereffects but at a budget-friendly price.
+The editing capabilities and one-time payment policy make Hit-Film Pro the best alternative tool, having the same features as After Effects but at a budget-friendly price.

-Packed with non-linear video editing and special effects generation tools, Hit-film pro lets you edit and composite together unlike in any other software.
-It has a much simpler UI than any other software of its league.
+Packed with non-linear video editing and special effects generation tools, Hit-Film Pro lets you edit and composite together unlike in any other software.
+It has a much simpler UI than any other software in its league.

-Overall, either of the versions is a great budget alternative to what Aftereffects and Premier Pro could offer together.
+Overall, either of the versions is a great budget alternative to what AfterEffects and Premiere Pro could offer together.